Divanshu23/COMP-2800-Team-BBY-28-CovidTrackr/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 What will you need to install the software and how to install them

-1. The languages used to develop the web app are:
+1. The languages used to develop the web app are:Â
 	a.
 HTML 5
 	b.
-JavaScript
+JavaScriptÂ
 	c.
 CSS

-2. The IDE’s used was commong amongst all developers (latest version)
+2. The IDEâ€™s used was commong amongst all developers (latest version)
 	a.
 Visual studio code (download here: https://code.visualstudio.com/)

 3. The database
 	a.
 We used a NoSQL database- Firebase
 	b.
 The database stores all the information regarding the logged-in user's
 		i.
-Email address
+EmailÂ address
 		ii.
-Timestamps
+TimestampsÂ
 		iii.
-Latitudes and longitudes
+Latitudes and longitudesÂ

 4. Other required Softwares
  	a.
 Google Spreadsheets to log testing
 	b.
 HereMaps to display the maps in our web application

-5. We used two 3rd party APIs
+5. We used two 3rd party APIsÂ
 	a.
 Firebase (https://firebase.google.com/)
            User authentication / Database
 	b.
 HereMaps (https://heremaps.github.io/examples/index.html)